thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-10-email-subscribers-with-modal.md

 I released the functionality on my site recently and now have four, count em, four (4) subscribers!
 Gmail's SREs feel trouble in the air whenever I push a new blog post.

 Here's what the last sent email looked like.
-I published a new post on my website around 5PM on the day, and an hour or so later than cronjob ran and delivered this email to each subscriber.
+I published a new post on my website around 5PM on the day, and an hour or so later the Modal cronjob ran and delivered this email to each subscriber.

 ![example sent email](/images/email-subs-with-modal/example-sent-email.png)